oDCM - APIs 101 (Tutorial)

 Can you speculate about the benefits of submitting parameters in the header (params) rather than in the URL?

-Do: Iterating through API endpoints
+Part 2: Iterating through API endpoints

 1. Try to add the offset parameter to the snippet below.
 What happens when you set it to 1?
 What happens when you set it to 5?